WP Rocket Speed Optimization and Best Settings

 Preload tab

 Third-party tools like GTmetrix tell you exactly which external URLs are fetched when your website is loaded.
-You can use this information to put together the list in WP Rocket’s admin panel.
+You can use this information to assemble the list in WP Rocket’s admin panel.
 Alternatively, you can use one of the lists of commonly used external hosts that can be found on Google.

-Advanced rules
+Advanced Rules

-In the Never Cache Cookies field, you can paste a list of cookie IDs.
-If they are then found in the visitor’s browser, WP Rocket will prevent the page from caching.
-The option can be useful if you want to prevent a specific set of users from caching pages of your website.
+You can paste a list of cookie IDs in the Never Cache Cookies field.
+If the IDs are found in the visitor’s browser, WP Rocket will prevent the page from caching.

 But WP Rocket has already got you covered.